Help writing mothers get to a special writers' retreat that will provide childcare and scholarships for women on a tight income.

 Writers’ retreats are marvellous opportunities to meet with other writers for inspiration, learning and motivation, and to get away from daily responsibilities.
 They are also impossible for many writing mothers to attend.

-Thalia Kehoe Rowden's involvement
+Thalia Kehoe Rowden's involvement (page creator)

 I'm one of the founders and admins of the group, and one of the team putting the retreat together.